Cooby Creek – Introduction

 Before the station was closed and moved out of Australia in 1970, Cooby Creek had allowed Australians to see live satellite television for the very first time.

-NASA’s desire had been to build the station in the Australian Capital Territory, to benefit from the proximity of Canberra, and also the Tidbinbilla, Orroral Valley and Honeysuckle Creek Tracking Stations.
+The remoteness, and associated costs of Woomera, as well as the mooted closure of DSS41 Island Lagoon, apparently led NASA to consider siting the station in the Australian Capital Territory, to benefit from the proximity of Canberra, as well as the Tidbinbilla, Orroral Valley and Honeysuckle Creek Tracking Stations.
 However the planned TGS would operate in the frequency band already assigned to the Melbourne – Canberra – Sydney radio relay link.
-For that reason, the station was built in a radio-quiet area north of Rockhampton.
+For that reason, the station was built in a radio-quiet area north of Toowoomba.

 The station was opened on 22nd October 1966.